brainheart/fitbit_dump/README.md

 1. Authenticate with Fitbit on first run (opens a browser window)
 2. Fetch the requested data one day at a time
 3. Write each day's data to the CSV as soon as it's retrieved
+4. Process dates in the specified order (oldest to newest by default)
-4. Handle token refresh if your access token has expired
+5. Handle token refresh if your access token has expired

 ## Notes

 - The script writes data incrementally, so if it's interrupted, you'll still have partial data
+- By default, dates are processed from oldest to newest (--asc), but you can use --desc to process newest to oldest
 - The script uses the Fitbit API which has rate limits.
 If you encounter rate limiting issues, the script may fail.
 - Some data may be missing if you didn't record it on your Fitbit device (e.g., if you didn't wear your device while sleeping).